RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

     - slot{"onboarding": true}
     <B> And have you built a contextual assistant or a bot before?
 <U> no
     <B> Alright, I'll briefly explain the components that make up Rasa then.
 Rasa Open Source is a machine learning framework for automated text and voice-based conversations.
 Rasa X is a tool that helps you build, improve, and deploy AI Assistants that are powered by the Rasa Open Source framework.
-Would you like to know more about Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> Tell me about [rasa open source](product)
     <B> NLU understands the user's message based on your previous training data:     - Intent classification: Interpreting meaning based on predefined intents (Example: Please send the confirmation to amy@example.com? is a send_confirmation intent with 93% confidence)     - Entity extraction: Recognizing structured data (Example: amy@example.com is an email).
-Core decides what happens next in this conversation.
+    <B> Core decides what happens next in this conversation.
 Its machine learning-based dialogue management predicts the next best action based on the input from NLU, the conversation history and your training data.
 (Example: Core has a confidence of 87% that ask_primary_change is the next best action to confirm with the user if they want to change their primary contact information.)
 ## new to rasa/bots, explain x, then nlu+core
 <U> start
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?